bonitasoft/bonita-doc/md/engine-api-overview.md

 ## API access

-The Bonita BPM Engine APIs can be accessed locally or remotely, in the following modes:
+The Bonita Engine APIs can be accessed locally or remotely, in the following modes:

 * Local: the client accesses the server directly in local mode
 * EJB3: the client accesses a remote server using EJB3 mode